speg03/jiren/README.md

 hello, world
 ```

 In this example, the template contains a variable called `name`.
-You can set the value of the `name` variable using program arguments passed to the` jiren` command.
+You can set values for variables in a template using program arguments passed to the` jiren` command.
 Note that the program arguments must be prefixed with `--var.`.

 If you want to know more about template format, please refer to jinja2 document ( http://jinja.pocoo.org/ ).

+### Variables in a template

-You can use the help to check the variables defined in the template.
+You can use the help to check the variables defined in a template.

 Command:
 ```sh